HSpot is a tool conceived for guiding the users in planning and submitting observations with the Herschel Space Observatory.

-HSpot is a tool conceived for guiding the users in planning and submitting observations with the Herschel Space Observatory.
 It is based on Spot (Spitzer Observing Planning Tool) developed for NASA's Spitzer Space Telescope and it includes many upgrades designed for the formulation of observing requests for the three science instruments on board Herschel (HIFI, SPIRE and PACS).
+The HSpot software is available, for several platforms, from the public pages of the Herschel Science Center (HSC) web site (HSpot download).

 The HSPOT Manual provides a very detail description to guide the observer in planning and submitting a proposal.